Careers

 • where the personal data on your application form is being reviewed by selection board members as part of the recruitment process

-Any transfers to third countries and the safeguards in place
+Transfers to third countries and the safeguards in place

 • if the European Commission considers the third country to have an adequate level of data protection (adequacy decision)

-• if the transfer of personal data is required or authorised by law.
+• if the transfer of personal data is required, or authorised, by law.

 Retention period